Women's Fishing Program

 Women who learn how to fish accomplish more than just landing a catch, they push their capabilities, and in the process, teach and encourage others to do the same.
 It is our firm belief that these attributes reap rewards on and off the water.

-According to the 2019 Special Report on Fishing by the Recreational Boating & Fishing Foundation and the Outdoor Foundation, only 11.5% of anglers in the U.S. are women.
-Northwest Steelheaders is working to increase female representation in the fishing community in an effort to create a more equitable, inclusive, and strong society of anglers.
+According to the 2021 Special Report on Fishing by the Recreational Boating & Fishing Foundation and the Outdoor Foundation, 36% of anglers in the U.S. are women.
+There is a great amount of interest in angling right now, and Northwest Steelheaders is working to continue increase female representation in the fishing community to create a more equitable, inclusive, and strong society of anglers.

-We use an inclusive definition of “woman” and “female” and we welcome trans women, genderqueer women, and non-binary people who are significantly female-identified.
+We use an inclusive definition of “woman” and “female” and we welcome trans women, genderqueer women, and non-binary people.

 Women in Fishing Reading List